 Due to economic challenges, numerous people find themselves struggling to raise fees to further their education.
-As a result, most people opt to apply for loans to meet their education needs.
+As a result, most people opt to apply for loans to meet their bad credit needs.
 The funds enable an applicant to advance his education in higher learning institutions.
 Through good education people are able to further their careers in the already competitive employment market.

 Through the student loan scheme, learners are allowed to borrow money from the government.
 They use the funds to pay for their tuition fees for their tertiary education.
 The finances are paid back once a student starts earning over a specified amount.
 This is normally after completing education and embarking on a career and will stop loans with bad credit in the future.